nathanmurados/mediastyler/README.md

 7) Follow me on twtter: https://twitter.com/themuradonian and say thanks :p

 ## Advanced options
-There are three options you can initialise the plugin with:
+There are also three options you can initialise the plugin with:

  1) single-reset - to have a single active player which _resets_ others when played (the default option)
  2) single-pause - to have a single active player which _pauses_ others when played, or